karenhovhannisian/Scripter-node-js-v/README.md

 ## Development and Extension

-This application is structured for modularity and easy extension.
+Scripter is structured for modularity and easy extension.
 Developers can add new routes, integrate additional LangChain components, or modify the existing processing pipeline to suit different use cases.
 The application's use of environment variables and external document loading makes it adaptable to various deployment environments and data sources.

 ## Contributing